 The NIHR Clinical Research Network (CRN) Yorkshire and Humber is one of the regional clinical research delivery arms of the NHS.
 There is a lot of support available through our local CRN for patients and the public who would like to be involved in research.

-If you are interested in becoming an ambassador for research, promoting health research from a patient point of view, then read more information about the Patient Research Ambassador initiative at the CRN Yorkshire and Humber website.
+If you are interested in becoming an ambassador for research, promoting health research from a patient point of view, then read more information about the Research Champion initiative at the CRN Yorkshire and Humber website.
+Evie Chandler supports involvement as the locality’s Patient, Public and Carer Involvement and Engagement Officer.
+You can follow Evie on Twitter at @EviePPICRNyh.

 INVOLVE is a national advisory group funded by the National Institute for Health Research.
 INVOLVE supports patients and members of the public who wish to become involved in research across the NHS, public health and social care.
 An aim of INVOLVE is to advance public involvement in research as “an essential part of the process by which research is identified, prioritised, designed, conducted and disseminated.”